gnardini/Redux-Android/README.md

 ## Redux Android

 Despite the repo's name, this is not a strict Redux implementation.
-It's an implementation of a design pattern heavily inspired by Elm and Redux ideas.
+It's an implementation of a design pattern that uses a unidirectional data flow heavily inspired by Elm and Redux ideas.

 - [Redux](http://redux.js.org/)
 - [Elm architecture](https://guide.elm-lang.org/architecture/)